NoMiko07/Computor-v1/README.md

 # Computor-v1

-Computor is a Python script for solving polynomial equations of degree 2.
+Computor is a Python script for solving polynomial equations of degree 2 or lower.

 # How to use it
 To execute the script, please type the following command in your terminal: